 Learning from Celebrities’ Divorce Mistakes

 Celebrity marriages and divorces are in a class all their own.
 Not only do celebrity marriages and splits occur at a much higher frequency, but they are also much more extravagant.
 Much more money and much more media attention make celebrity divorces very different from those experienced by average people.
-But that does not mean we can’t learn a thing or two from the mistakes celebrities make, according to The Huffington Post.
-When considering marriage, or divorce, avoiding these celebrity mistakes can make things move much more smoothly in your relationship:
+But that does not mean we can’t learn a thing or two from the mistakes celebrities make.
+When considering marriage, or divorce, avoiding these celebrity mistakes can make things move much more smoothly in your relationship.

 The legalities of marriage and divorce can be enough to make anyone’s head spin.
-If you have questions or concerns about your divorce or any other family law matters, the experienced Illinois divorce lawyers at Nottage and Ward can help.
+If you have questions or concerns about your divorce or any other family law matters, the experienced Illinois divorce lawyers at Nottage and Ward, LLP, can help.
+We have more than 25 years of experience handling high-profile, complex divorces.
+We can tackle every aspect of your case, from negotiating your custody agreement to determining how your household should be divided.
 Contact us at (312) 332-2915 for a consultation today.

 To learn more, click here.